Page Content

 Becoming a surgical first assistant

-Many employers may look for surgical first assistants who are able to perform well under pressure, work efficiently with attention to detail, and are open to continuously learning about new surgical procedures and techniques.
+Many employers may look for surgical first assistants who can perform well under pressure, work efficiently with attention to detail, and are open to continuously learning about new surgical procedures and techniques.

 CAAHEP is a recognized accreditation agency of the Council for Higher Education Accreditation (CHEA).
 In addition, surgical assisting programs are associated with educational centers that are institutionally accredited by agencies recognized by the United States Department of Education (USDE), The Joint Commission, or a state agency acceptable to CAAHEP and the ARC/STSA.